ineiras/pipex/README.md

 ## 🌐 English Description

-**pipex** is a Unix-based project where I recreated the behavior of shell piping (`|`) by chaining commands through inter-process communication.
-The goal was to deepen my understanding of process creation, file descriptor manipulation, and command execution using system calls like `pipe()`, `fork()`, and `execve()` in C.
+**pipex** is one of my first experiences building low-level tools in C, simulating how shell piping (`|`) works under the hood.
+It was a great opportunity to understand how commands can be chained together through processes and file descriptors.

-The program simulates the following shell behavior:
+The program mimics this shell behavior:

 ```bash
 < infile cmd1 | cmd2 > outfile
 ```

-Key concepts explored:
+**Key concepts explored:**

-Process creation and synchronization
+-  Creating and synchronizing processes with `fork()`

-Redirection of standard input/output
+-  Connecting commands using pipes and file descriptors

-Executing commands via the PATH
+-  Redirecting standard input/output manually

-File descriptor and pipe management
+-  Executing binaries with `execve()` and resolving paths

 > ✅ **Status:** This repository is complete and will not receive further updates.

 ---

 ## 🇪🇸 Descripción en Español